gyandeeparyan/netflix-gpt/README.md

 ### :bangbang: Prerequisites

-- Setup Firebase account & Install and set it up in your machine<a href="https://firebase.google.com/"> Here</a>
 - Install Node Js in your computer<a href="https://nodejs.org/en"> Here</a>
+- Setup Firebase <a href="https://firebase.google.com/"> Here</a>

 - Get you OpenAI Platform API key<a href="https://platform.openai.com/"> Here</a>
+- Get you TMDB API key<a href="https://developer.themoviedb.org/reference/intro/getting-started"> Here</a>

 ### :running: Run Locally